rhagelstrom/ChatAestheticsConfigurator/README.md

 - Introduce a minimalist "dot" icon set for a super-clean look.
 (Kinda Done)
 - Add the ability to use a player portrait instead of the enhanced icons.
 - Adding themes with smaller fonts.. and different fonts.

-## Known Issues

-- Themes do not change all icons yet... mostly just the "roll" icons.
-- Some font settings don't seem to fire... like "effect."
-- Using this extension MAY change some of the icons in on the "action" tab... specifically, the "Spells" icon.
-- I am sure there are other issues.
-- Need to continue tweak the colors a bit.

 ## DISCLAIMER